corda/corda/docs/source/cordapp-constraint-migration.rst

                 // Set the Signature constraint on the new state to migrate away from the WhitelistConstraint.
                 .addOutputState(outputState, myContract, new SignatureAttachmentConstraint(ownersKey))

-4. As a node operator you need to add the new signed version of the contracts CorDapp to the "cordapps" folder together with the latest version of the flows jar.
+4. As a node operator you need to add the new signed version of the contracts CorDapp to the ``/cordapps`` folder together with the latest version of the flows jar.
+   Please also ensure that the original unsigned contracts CorDapp is removed from the ``/cordapps`` folder (this will already be present in the nodes attachments store) to ensure the lookup code in step 3 retrieves the correct signed contract CorDapp JAR.

 Later releases
 ~~~~~~~~~~~~~~